osmint/blogweb_backup/source/_posts/hello-world.md

 ---
 title: Hello World
 ---

+<center> Welcome ! </center>

+{% cq %}
+莫等闲，白了少年头，空悲切
+{% endcq %}

-Welcome to [Hexo](https://hexo.io/)!
-This is your very first post.
-Check [documentation](https://hexo.io/docs/) for more info.
+This is my very first post.
+Check [website](https://osmint.github.io/blogweb/) for more info.

 If you get any problems when using Hexo, you can find the answer in [troubleshooting](https://hexo.io/docs/troubleshooting.html) or you can ask me on [GitHub](https://github.com/hexojs/hexo/issues).

 ## Quick Start